ComlanGiovanni/42-Exam-Rank-02/Level 2/max/README.md

 ## Subject

 ```
-Assignment name  : first_word
+Assignment name  : max
-Expected files   : first_word.c
+Expected files   : max.c
-Allowed functions: write
+Allowed functions:
 --------------------------------------------------------------------------------

-Write a program that takes a string and displays its first word, followed by a
-newline.

-A word is a section of string delimited by spaces/tabs or by the start/end of
+Write the following function:

+int		max(int* tab, unsigned int len);

+The first parameter is an array of int, the second is the number of elements in
-the string.
+the array.

-If the number of parameters is not 1, or if there are no words, simply display
-a newline.

-Examples:

-$> ./first_word "FOR PONY" | cat -e
-FOR$
-$> ./first_word "this        ...    is sparta, then again, maybe    not" | cat -e
-this$
-$> ./first_word "   " | cat -e
-$
-$> ./first_word "a" "b" | cat -e
-$
-$> ./first_word "  lorem,ipsum  " | cat -e
-lorem,ipsum$
-$>
+The function returns the largest number found in the array.

+If the array is empty, the function returns 0.
 ```

 ### Algorithm